grexie/libhoney/tools/distrib/mac/README.minimal.txt

 include     Contains all required Honeycomb header files.

-libhoneycomb_dll  Contains the source code for the libhoneycomb_dll_wrapper static library
+libhoney_dll  Contains the source code for the libhoney_dll_wrapper static library
             that all applications using the Honeycomb C++ API must link against.

 Release     Contains the "Honeycomb.framework" and other